DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 <!--LOCK: Edited Likelihood to Difficulty for ease of GM navigation -->

 The GM sets the Difficulty for all Checks made during a session.
+Setting the Difficulty Range (DR) is the GM's way of establishing how difficult something is to accomplish.
 The chart below shows probability of success for the most frequent draws at each Difficulty Range (DR).
 To further dial in the difficulty, you might say that a specific check requires a Color or Suited Success.
 Note that Color or Suit make success half or a quarter as likely.
 Some mechanics or GM rulings can call for Checks to be made at Upper or Lower Hand, drawing (up to) 2 or more cards, and taking the more or less beneficial result.
 The final row notes the difference caused by drawing 2 cards.
 At DR 0 or 6, there's little difference, but it can be as much as 25% for a DR 3 check.

 | DR          | 0   | 1   | 2   | 3   | 4   | 5   | 6    |
 |------------:|:---:|:---:|:---:|:---:|:---:|:---:| :---:|